 In other words, if your servers hold data about individuals which is personally identifiable, you not only need to keep it secure at rest (presumably with good, strong encryption that can only be hacked by your government… we’re glad we’re not the ones writing the rules), but secure while it’s in transit.

 The idea of being able to migrate personal data freely is actively encouraged by GDPR, which recognizes that the cloud industry should be a more competitive and open market.
 Article 18(2) makes it easier for users to change their service providers when they are no longer satisfied with another provider’s services.
-Think of a social network: you might be dissatisfied with your current provider, but by cancelling your account, you would lose all the content you submitted.
-EU competition commissioner Joaquín Almunia is on record as saying: “Customers should not be locked in to a particular company just because they once trusted them with their content.”
+Think of a social network: you might be dissatisfied with your current provider, but by canceling your account, you would lose all the content you submitted.
+EU competition commissioner Joaquín Almunia is on record as saying: “Customers should not be locked into a particular company just because they once trusted them with their content.”

 How does this affect my business?

 There’s no excuse for not encrypting your business’s communications, whatever form they take – email, private messaging, social media, mobile.
 Regulations like GDPR insist on appropriate protections for any data identifying private individuals (you probably hold quite a lot of that).

 You’re probably aware of the end of Safe Harbor principles between the EU and US, and the fact that companies like Microsoft have signed up to the EU’s ‘model clauses’ on data protection.
 With a reputable cloud service therefore there shouldn’t be anything to worry about regarding normal business operations.